-NOTE: Due to the COVID-19 closure of UCI campus for all non-essential operations, this summer's industrial recruiting activities will be held remotely.
+NOTE: Due to the COVID-19 closure of UCI campus for all non-essential operations, industrial recruiting activities will be held remotely until further notice.

 The Department of Chemistry hosts industrial recruiting events every summer to assist with the employment needs of graduate students.
 These recruiting events typically include an informational session, followed by interviews for specific positions they are recruiting for.
 The interviews are usually 30 to 45 minutes.